programminghistorian/jekyll/lessons/code-reuse-and-modularity.md

 Computer programs can become long, unwieldy and confusing without special mechanisms for managing complexity.
-This lesson will show you how to reuse parts of your code by writing Functions and break your programs into Modules, in order to keep everything concise and easier to debug.
+This lesson will show you how to reuse parts of your code by writing *Functions* and break your programs into *Modules*, in order to keep everything concise and easier to debug.
 Being able to remove a single dysfunctional module can save time and effort.